-A revision plan fails when it skips the diagnostic step (“what do I already know?”) or asks for 8 hours a day you don’t have — both leave you re-reading material you’ve already mastered while the topics that will actually appear on the exam stay weak.
-These prompts force a diagnostic step first, then build a plan around your real available hours, your weakest topics, and the exam format (multiple choice rewards different prep than essay or free-response).
-Pair with the study plan prompts for the longer-arc semester-level plan that feeds into this last-month sprint.
+A revision plan fails when it skips the diagnostic step (“what do I already know?”) or asks for 8 hours a day you don’t have.
+Both leave you re-reading material you have already mastered while the topics that will actually appear on the exam stay weak.
+These 12 prompts force a diagnostic step first, then build a plan around your real available hours, your weakest topics, and the exam format (multiple choice rewards different prep than essay or free-response).
+Pair them with the study plan prompts for the longer-arc semester plan that feeds into this last-month sprint.

 Best for